Hydroxy-OH/hawk/README.md

       readme

       ```
-      Note：the data path should be redefined.
+      Note： the data path should be redefined.

 ### 🔨 *Configuration*

 - The configuration files for [`training`](/configs/train_configs) including two stages.

-- Replace the following part as your own path:
+- Replace the following part with your own path:

   ```
   llama_model: ".../Video-LLaMA-2-7B-Finetuned/llama-2-7b-chat-hf"

-  # The ckpt of vision branch after stage1 pretrained, (only for stage 2)
+  # The ckpt of the vision branch after stage1 pretrained, (only for stage 2)
   ckpt: ".../checkpoint.pth"
   ```